jchen42703/keras_med_io/keras_med_io/base_generators/README.md

 # Base Generators
-This specific module is for low-level abstract generators for you to reuse in your in your own keras pipelines.
+This specific module is for low-level abstract generators for you to reuse in your own keras pipelines.
 The current base generators are: <br>
 * `BaseGenerator`: Basic framework for generating thread-safe data in keras. (no preprocessing and channels_last) Based on https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly
 * `BaseTransformGenerator`: Loads data and applies data augmentation with `batchgenerators.transforms`.